WasiKhann/WasiKhann/README.md

 # 👋 Hey there, I'm Wasi Khan!

-I'm a data engineer and analytics specialist passionate about building robust pipelines and transforming raw data into actionable insights.
+I'm a data and AI engineer at an IT solutions firm specializing in fintech.
+Proficient in building robust pipelines and transforming raw data into actionable insights.
 I thrive on solving complex data challenges and creating scalable solutions that drive smarter business decisions.

 ---